Opening Friday, June 12, 6-8pm

 June 12 – August 15, 2026

-Artists Space presents Everything Must Be Returned, the first New York institutional solo exhibition by multidisciplinary artist Shani Strand (b.
-1995).
-Through her work, Strand weaves culturally inscribed materials and practices to examine how the visible—objects, architectures, and social performances—operate as a metonym for the invisible: ghosts, infrastructure, and history.
-For Artists Space, Strand has produced an immersive installation including a newly commissioned film and sculptures that gather materials that bear the residue of historical encounter and entanglement.
+Artists Space presents Everything Must Be Returned, the first New York, institutional solo exhibition by multidisciplinary artist Shani Strand.
+Through her work, Strand weaves together culturally inscribed materials and practices to examine how the visible—objects, architectures, and social performances—operates as a metonym for the invisible: ghosts, infrastructure, and history.
+For Artists Space, Strand has produced an immersive installation occupying the entire ground floor.
+It presents a newly commissioned film alongside an expansive display of interrelated sculptures whose materials bear the residue of historical encounter and entanglement.

-Occupying the entire ground floor and featuring newly commissioned works, the exhibition centers on a video titled R.I.P.
-He Deserves It.
-Its title draws on a quote by C.L.R.
-James on Hegel and also alludes to Jamaican poet, singer, and folklorist Louise Bennett-Coverley’s (“Miss Lou”) poem Colonization in Reverse.
+The film’s title is drawn from a quote by C.L.R.
+James on Hegel, while also alluding to Jamaican poet, singer, and folklorist Louise Bennett-Coverley’s (“Miss Lou”) poem Colonization in Reverse.
 Comprising eleven four-line stanzas, the poem satirizes the Windrush migration—the wave of Caribbean immigrants arriving in the United Kingdom.
 Strand reflects on the idea of “colonization in reverse” as it relates to contemporary American imperialism.